-The following is a summary of the Authority's revenues, expenses and net assets at year end for each of the fiscal years from 2007 through 2011 and at September 30, 2010 and 2011.
-With respect to September 30, 2010 and 2011, and the three month periods then ended, the summary includes normal accruals and estimates, necessary under generally accepted accounting principles for a fair presentation of combined revenues, expenses and changes in net assets of the Authority.
-Operations for the three month period ended September 30, 2011 are not necessarily indicative of operations for the fiscal year.
+The following is a summary of the Authority's revenues, expenses and net assets at year end for each of the fiscal years from 2007 through 2011.
 The net assets of certain funds are restricted and are subject to varying valuation methodologies pursuant to contracts with bond owners.
-The totaling of the accounts does not indicate that the combined net assets are available for the payment of principal of or interest on the Bonds, for the payment of the Authority's operating expenses or for any other purpose.
-The summary should be read in conjunction with the financial statements and notes appearing in Appendix E. The amounts in the summary for each year ended June 30 are derived from the audited financial statements for each such year.
+The totaling of the accounts does not indicate that the combined net assets are available for the payment of principal of or interest on the Bonds, for the payment of the